sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 variables.
 Scroll to find a variable from the list on the left and select it to view or edit it.
 Typing a portion of the variable name into the Filter field at the top will filter the list of variables.
 Changes to global properties take effect immediately.
-The Show LiveCode UI Variables is an advanced option, discussed in the section on Editing the LiveCode User Interface.
+The Show OpenXTalk UI Variables is an advanced option, discussed in the section on Editing the OpenXTalk User Interface.
 For more details on Global Variables, see the section on *Global Variables*.

 ### Pending Messages